johndoesstuff/pSLOC/README.md

 ### Add to PATH

-To use pSLOC anywhere symlink pSLOC to `/usr/local/bin`:
+To use pSLOC anywhere symlink pSLOC to `/usr/local/bin` in the pSLOC directory:

-`sudo ln -s pSLOC.sh /usr/local/bin/pSLOC`
+`sudo ln -sf "$(pwd)/pSLOC.sh" /usr/local/bin/pSLOC`

 ### Usage